• Skip to primary navigation

 • Divide the dough into four equal parts.
 Cut four large pieces of baking paper.
 Flour the rolling pin.

-• Roll: Flatten the first piece of dough on one piece of the baking paper to get a rough rectangle, and then roll it to a rectangle of about 23x30 cm/ 9x12 inches.
+• Roll: Flatten the first piece of dough on one piece of parchment paper to get a rough rectangle, and then roll it to a rectangle of about 9x12 inches/ 23x30 cm.
 It works better if you have a small rolling pin, which you can hold in one hand while holding the baking paper with the other hand.
-If you only have a regular-sized rolling pin, maybe someone can hold the baking paper for you, or you can fix it down with some tape.
+If you only have a regular-sized rolling pin, maybe someone can hold the baking paper for you, or you can fix it down with tape.

-• Trim edges: Try to push the edges of the dough with a butter knife or your fingers to make them a bit neater and to prevent them from being thinner than the rest of the rectangle so that they will not get excessively dry when baking.
-However, the edges do not have to be perfect; you can cut them straight and nicely after the cake has rested for the necessary two or three days.
+• Trim edges: Gently press the dough's edges with a butter knife or your fingers to even them out and keep them from thinning, preventing them from drying out during baking.
+The edges don’t need to be perfect - you can trim them neatly after the cake has rested for two or three days.

 • Bake remaining layers: While the first cake layer is in the oven, roll the second one and so on until all four cake layers are baked.